Deadlands: Riders on the Storm

 Life got hard in New Orleans when the War started.
 The city was taken in 1862 by Union troops and a naval blockade when Roland was 9 years old.
 Fortunately, the city was spared fighting in the streets, but the martial law that came soon thereafter was harsh.
 They even made the Creole children stop speaking French.

-When Roland was 14, he started hanging out at the waterfront.
+In 1866, when Roland was 14, he started hanging out at the waterfront.
 He was fascinated by the riverboats coming up and down the Mississippi and the various “fancy” people coming on and off them.
 One day, one such gentleman, a White man from Kentucky by the name Beauregarde Chalmers, took a shine to the curious young man and hired him to be his valet.
 He was boarding the boat for a trip to Memphis and thought it would be nice to have the help.
 Roland ran home and asked his father for permission, got it, and ran back.
 Little did he know that this trip would change his life.

 Chalmers was a gambler of the highest order.
 He played faro and blackjack, sure, but poker was his primary game.
 The man constantly cleaned up.
 After Roland completed his duties—which weren’t very onerous, when it came down to it, he’d wander the ship, poking into cabinets and staterooms, and watch the various games going on in the gaming parlors.

 One night, Chalmers was cleaning the table with his competitors and, “just for grins,” let the boy sit in for a hand.
 Roland won.
 Pleased, Chalmers let him keep playing.
 And Roland kept winning.
 The boy truly had a talent.

 Later that night, Chalmers bought Roland a deck of cards and taught him how to do a one-handed cut, told him to practice and keep playing.
 He felt Roland could make a living at this, like he did.
 Roland was overwhelmed and swore that he’d keep practicing.